k1yrix/NSMRS-Stock-Photography/README.md

 (C) kirbix 2023<br>
 All assets of the game are the property of Virtualite & the Nova!
 Incorporated team.<br>
 The Nova!
-Incorporated administration team/Virtualite has the right to cease and desist this project at any time if any problems were to persist.
+Incorporated administration team/Virtualite is allowed and has the right to cease and desist this project at any time if any problems were to persist.